kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 3. Copy `terraform.tfvars.example` to `terraform.tfvars`, and replace the values from steps 1 and 2. ✅
 4. Make sure you have the latest Terraform version, ideally at least 1.1.0.
 You can check with `terraform -v`. ✅
 5. (Optional) There are other variables in `terraform.tfvars` that could be customized, like Hetzner region, and the node counts and sizes.

+_It can also be used as a Terraform module, see the [examples](#examples) section, but basically you just copy the content of terraform.tfvars to the module body.
+More on the [Kube-Hetzner Terraform module](https://registry.terraform.io/modules/kube-hetzner/kube-hetzner/hcloud/latest) page._

 ### 🎯 Installation